 Apple Maps is on every iOS, iPadOS, macOS, and WatchOS device.
 Utilizing their newly relaunched maps, made entirely in-house, the new maps app is as capable as ever.
 Turn-by-turn navigation, traffic updates, lane guidance, traffic signs and stop lights, and even transit data shape a robust and private experience.

 Apple does not collect identifiable user data, share it with third parties, or show users ads based on their searches.

 Apple Maps implementation

-By using on-device machine learning and differential privacy to teach Siri when and where you go, Apple Maps is able to be a private and secure experience.
-A user can see a notification for their next destination based on usage history, calendar data, iMessage data, or reminders.
+Thanks to using methods like on-device machine learning and differential privacy to teach Siri when and where you go, Apple Maps is a private and secure experience.
+For example, users can see a notification for their next destination based on usage history, calendar data, iMessage data, or reminders.

-Users can also make Maps more intelligent by saving known addresses to contacts, or by creating collections in maps.
+Users can also make Maps more intelligent by saving known addresses to contacts or creating collections in maps.